 It took me a while to get my head around blockchain, as there are so many complex explanations on how it works.
-But luckily, I found something that sums it up quite nicely and a very neat video from The New York Times on cryptocurrency.
+Then I found something that sums it up well and a very neat video from The New York Times on cryptocurrency.

 Blockchain changing content

 There are already organisations popping up that are testing a new model.
-Take Socialmedia.market for example – an online portal simplifying transactions between businesses and influencers.
+Take Socialmedia.market – online portal simplifying transactions between businesses and influencers.

 How we consume and who we trust